What is Bastion?

 When you invest in one of Bastion’s approved projects you send the funds directly to the local nonprofit organization.
 The money does not go through Bastion, so you can be sure that every cent you invest reaches the nonprofit you selected.

-You will always be able to deduct your donation from your U.S. taxes because all our local partners are registered as a charity in the U.S.
+You will always be able to deduct your donation from your U.S. taxes because all our local partners are registered as a charity in the U.S. or they work with a fiscal sponsor in the US.

 How much can I invest?